mzhai/databases_project2/README.md

 This project with done with Bill Ge for the Fall 2011 Databases Course at Carnegie Mellon University.

-This project provides APIs that applications can use to index large amounts of data.
+This project was written from the ground up and provides APIs that applications can use to index large amounts of data.

 The APIs support:
 - insertion, search, removal of items while maintaining the index